Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 #### Forcing, Tulpaforcing

-Any interaction or communication with one's tulpa that can be considered beneﬁcial for development.
+Any interaction or communication with one's tulpa that can be considered benecial for development.
 Can be done actively, focusing solely on the tulpa, or passively, doing something with but not necessarily focusing on the tulpa.
 Active tulpaforcing is more effective than passive tulpaforcing.